 - Breakfast – bacon sandwiches / choice of cereals / toast and marmalade

 - Lunch – hot pasties and soup / sandwiches / risotto

 A mix of cooking on board and exploring local cuisine is all part of the experience!

 Drinks: There are large water tanks on board which are filled up with fresh drinking water at the start of every course.
 If you do not like tap water you can purchase bottled water and drink this on board.
 As an alternative we would however urge you to consider bringing your own reusable filter bottle or purchase one from us when you arrive.
 We do not supply bottled water as part of our commitment to reducing plastic waste and as a company are supporters of the ‘Ban the Bottle Campaign’.

-Unlimited tea, coffee and soft drinks are provided.
+Unlimited tea, coffee and orange squash are provided.
 If you have a preference for Lady Grey, Rosehip or any other specially tea you are welcome to bring your own along.
 A cafetiere is available on board.

 Alcohol is permitted whilst tied up safely at the end of the day.
 Again, do feel free to bring along your favourite tipple or enjoy sourcing something new to sample whilst on your travels.
 Do remember however that alcohol and deep water and not inherently compatible and so we ask you to drink sensibly during your time with us.
 Should we or an instructor have any concerns about your sobriety, you may be asked to leave the boat.